johnhickok/PMT_LA/CAMS Plus/README.md

 This repo fuses CAMS, L.A.
-City, and Assessor addresses into a single PostGIS table.
+City, and Assessor addresses into a single PostGIS points table.
 It is assumed the user has ArcGIS Pro, PostgreSQL, PostGIS, pgAdmin4, and QGIS installed and has some proficiency in this software.

 You will need some data: